The User Experience (UX)

 But one huge factor of user experience which is often overlooked is the performance of the website itself.

-So where as on one side of the fence we have our web/user experience designers working away on solutions on how to make a users journey through a site pleasurable, it’s essential that the web developers on the other side of the fence take just as much care with how they build the site.
+So whereas on one side of the fence we have our web/user experience designers working away on solutions on how to make a users journey through a site pleasurable, it’s essential that the web developers on the other side of the fence take just as much care with how they build the site.
+Of course it also goes without saying it’s the job of these designers to also make a website visually pleasing too.
+With all of these essential disciplines being improved and innovated each day, it could be important for designers to keep up with the latest trends found in web design, for this reason many freelancers and agencies might want to keep up with news and tutorials such as these Elementor tutorials and any others found within their industry.

 Developing For Optimisation